Phuker/multi-tldr/Readme.md

 One more thing, tldr is just a simple version for the man page, it's **NOT** an alternative.
 Sometimes, you should read the man pages patiently ;)

-## Features highlight
+## Features

-- Use local file, managed and updated by `git`, fast.
+- Use local file, fast and no network delay. tldr pages are managed and updated by `git`.
 - Support custom the output color.

 ### Differences with `lord63/tldr.py`